lscoppitto/docs-v3/docs/reference/libs/networking/wifi.md

 board.summary()

 try:
-    # Configure ethernet to use dhcp with a specific network and security
+    # Configure WiFi to use dhcp with a specific network and security
     wifi.configure(ssid="My-Network",password="My-Password", security=wifi.WPA)
     # Start the interface
     wifi.start()